cztomsik/napigen/README.md

 # zig-napigen
-Automatic N-API bindings for your Zig project.
+Comptime N-API bindings for Zig.

-**Disclaimer:** I did this as a PoC when I was in hospital/recovering and it's still a **work-in-progress**, but I think it might be already useful for somebody.

 ## Features
-- [x] primitives (`void`, `bool`, `u8/u16/u32`, `i8/i16/i32`, `i64`, `f16/f32/f64`)
+- primitives, tuples, structs (value types), optionals
-- [x] strings (valid for the function scope)
+- strings (valid for the function scope)
-- [x] tuples, structs (value types), optionals
-- [x] struct ptrs, function ptrs (see below)
+- struct ptrs (see below)
-- [ ] easy to customize
+- functions (no classes, see below)
+- \+ whole N-API, so you can do pretty much anything

 ## Limited scope
-The API is intentionally both simple & thin and only the basic types are supported.
-The reason is that it's often hard to guess how a certain thing should be mapped and it's much better if there's an easy way to override these default mappings or even use napi directly.
+The API is intentionally simple/thin and only basic types are supported.
+The reason is that it's often hard to guess how a certain thing should be mapped and it's much better if there's an easy way to hook into the mapping process and/or use the N-API directly.

-Classes are also left out, at least for now.
+Specifically, there is no support for classes but it's possible to provide a JS constructor which will be called when a struct pointer is to be returned (see below).

+## Structs/tuples (value types)
+If you return a struct by value, it will be mapped to an anonymous object/array with all of the properties/elements mapped recursively.
+Similarly, if you accept a struct/tuple by value, it will be mapped back from JS to a respective native type.

+In both cases, you always get a copy, no changes are reflected to the other side.

 ## Struct pointers (*T)
+On the other hand, if you return a pointer, you will only get an empty object with that pointer being wrapped inside.
+Then, if you pass this JS object to a function which accepts a pointer, it will be unwrapped back.
+It's a bit like if pointers were some kind of opaque object by default.

-You can both accept and return pointers to struct types (or return structs with pointers) and you will always get the same JS object unless it has been already collected.
-Note that we don't call `deinit()` automatically and it is your responsibility to do this using `FinalizationRegistry`.
+You will get the same JS object for the same pointer, unless it has been already collected so whatever you store in it, will stay there and you can access it later.

 Pointers are, of course, totally unsafe and you should be careful.

-## Function pointers (*const F)
-You can simply return &fun pointers from anywhere (including exports) and the JS function will again be the same, unless it has been already collected.
+## Functions
+You can create JS function with `ctx.createFunction(&zig_fn)` and then you can export them just like any other value.

 If you return an error from a function call, an exception will be thrown in JS.